khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - there are many more plugins for WCMSs than for SSGs (because more people use WCMSs than SSGs)

-- SSGs, in general, need more textual programming skills while DSBs, in general, are more visual and therefore need less textual programming skills
+- SSGs, in general, need more textual programming skills while WCMSs, in general, are more visual and therefore need less textual programming skills

 <br>